NathanHawks/SR1eGameBot/README.md

 ## Misc ##

-  With the exception of non-macro dice rolls, all commands are a little slow (due to communication with Google Drive).
-Thanks to caching, they get much faster over time.
-The :hourglass_flowing_sand: reaction means it's working on your request.

   Commands are not case-sensitive.
 Go WiLd WitH tHaT.

   You can find my Patreon at https://patreon.com/nathanhawks if this bot helps you game.